Skip to main content

 But we hadn’t.

-Early in 1961 the Cape, as it was simply called, was the most exciting place in the country.
+Early in 1961, the Cape, as it was simply called, was the most exciting place in the country.
 It was also a very tough place to work.

 Despite the glowing press reports about how well things were going with the astronauts and the Mercury operations team, the reality was that conflict was a part of every day at Cape Canaveral.
 Arduous project schedules and the long wait to get up into space made us feel stifled and resentful.

 The irony of playing second fiddle to a chimpanzee was particularly galling to us.
 NASA had decided to send a chimp into space before sending me.
-I protested again and again, but NASA insisted the little ape go first.
+I protested again and again, but NASA insisted that the little ape go first.
 The agency meant well.
 But all I could think about were Russian boosters rolling to their pads for the first manned space flight.

-There were other frictions too.
-At the Cape I spent most of my time in a “procedures trainer.”
+There were other frictions, too.
+At the Cape, I spent most of my time in a “procedures trainer.”
 This was a replica of the actual spaceship that would boost me more than one hundred miles into space.
 It also duplicated the severe semi-supine flight position, with the pilot lying on his back, legs vertical to the knees and then dropped down so that he was shaped like a squared-off pretzel.

 No one liked the trainer.
 It was like taking a straight-backed chair, placing it on its back, and then “sitting” in it.
 This is where the astronaut trained to reach all his instruments and controls until he could go through every motion of his scheduled flight with his eyes closed and never miss hitting the right button or lever.